 Mission Statement

-The main focus of the Joint Center is transitional medicine, helping adolescents take the step from Pediatric care to Adult care.
-Our goal is to establish joint clinics, where physicians from CHOP and Penn, will meet jointly with transition age patients, discuss medical histories, and future treatment options.
-With the help of clinical coordinators, we hope to make the transition process seamless for patients and their families.
+The overall mission of the Joint Center is transitional medicine, helping adolescents take the step from Pediatric care to Adult care.
+Our goal is to establish joint clinics, where physicians from CHOP and Penn meet jointly with transition age patients to discuss medical histories and future treatment options.
+With the help of clinical coordinators, we make the transition process seamless for patients and their families.

-The transitional medicine focus of the Joint Center will have equal emphasis in research and in education.
-Research will include basic, translational and clinical approaches.
+The transitional medicine focus of the Joint Center has great emphasis in research and in education.
+Research integrates basic, translational and clinical approaches, and has achieved success through the garnering of new interdisciplinary NIH grants.
 There is a deep commitment to the training and education of the next generation of leaders - students, residents and fellows.

-The integrated programs in the Joint Center will revolve around the following:
+The integrated programs in the Joint Center include the following diseases:

 - Inflammatory bowel disease (ulcerative colitis, Crohn's disease)

-- Medical Genetics/Liver (inherited predisposition to benign and malignant digestive disorders and diseases)
+- Medical Genetics/Liver disease (inherited predisposition to benign and malignant digestive disorders and diseases)

 - Autoimmune diseases (eosinophilic esophagitis, celiac sprue)